 Not only jetlagged but a little shaken from our first white-knuckle drive in the US, we got our shopping done at Walmart in a slow daze, grabbed a quick meal at Big Mac’s and went to bed at 6 pm.

 Update: After the first week, after navigating the mountainous roads to Yosemite National Park, we were comfortably driving the large motorhome in America.
 B was great and despite a few heartstopping moments when our satnav went haywire, it was really not difficult to drive on the other side of the road as long as you are a mindful driver.

 Hang on, I just want to back up a bit here before lights out.

-At dinner, we met retired army veteran, Irene Phillips.
+At dinner, we met a retired army veteran, Irene Phillips.
 So friendly and chatty.
-We made such an impression on each other that she gave the kids each one of her volunteering pins to remember her by and she brought them coloring books and crayons to the RV later.
+We made such an impression on each other that she gave the kids each one of her volunteering pins to remember her by and she brought them colouring books and crayons to the RV before leaving.
 So much effort for strangers!
 She went out of her way to be kind and welcoming.

-That is the great thing about travel; to break down common misconceptions about other people and cultures and to learn all about them.
+That is the great thing about travel; it breaks down common misconceptions about other people and cultures.
+You get to learn about them first hand.

 Thank You Irene!
 We’ll never forget you.
 Know that you inspired us.
 We enjoyed listening to your stories about your passion for volunteering and your love for your beautiful country.